 It is impossible to predict how much compensation might be awarded in these kinds of claims without assessing the individual circumstances of each case.
 However, given the severity of brain injury caused by a lack of oxygen at birth, compensation settlements tend to be considerable.
 When calculating the value of a birth injury claim, a medical negligence solicitor will take into consideration:

-In the absence of a successful compensation claim, most families will struggle to cover the costs of the specialist care, equipment and accommodation their child will require.
+Specialist care, equipment and accommodation is very expensive.
+In the absence of a successful compensation claim, most families will struggle to cover the cost of these things.

-If you believe your child has suffered as a result of lack of oxygen at birth that occurred as a result of the negligence of medical staff, you may be entitled to compensation.
+If your child has suffered as a result of lack of oxygen at birth, you may be entitled to compensation.

 At First Personal Injury, our birth injury solicitors are experienced in dealing with this kind of claim.
-We will be on-hand to guide you through the legal process and be there to address your emotional or practical concerns.
+We will guide you through the legal process and be on-hand to address your emotional or practical concerns.

 Have you been in an accident recently?
 Call us on 0800 808 9740 or make a claim here.